- Site Analysis

 The indoor unit heats/cools, dries and circulates the room air and normally contains a coil, fan, air filter, air vanes and condensate pipe.
 The indoor unit can be:

-- wall or high wall – mounted high on the wall, this brings air in from above and directs air downwards
+- wall or high wall – mounted high on the wall, this brings air in from above or below and directs air downwards or horizontally into a room

 - under ceiling – mounted on the underside of the ceiling, near to a wall, this brings air in from below or the wall side and directs air across the room at ceiling level